Tuminha/NHANES-Periodontitis-Machine-Learning-Project/docs/publication/ARTICLE_DRAFT.md

 8. **Severity distribution discrepancy.** Our sample shows higher severe:moderate ratios than CDC population estimates, likely due to selection bias in NHANES full-mouth exam eligibility.
 This does not affect our binary prediction task but warrants investigation.

+9. **Scope distinction from imaging-based AI.** This work addresses questionnaire/survey-based screening.
+Imaging-based AI (e.g., radiograph analysis with YOLOv8 [9]) addresses a different problem space and is cited for completeness, not comparison.

 ### 4.8 Future Directions

 1. **KNHANES validation:** Harmonize Korean National Health and Nutrition Examination Survey variables and evaluate model transportability to a non-US cohort